Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 7. James Marsden (Lou Hammond Jr.) thought the movie was going to be a flop.
 He had once said in an interview with Out Magazine, "I thought The Notebook was going to be a schmaltzy Movie of the Week-type thing, and here we are!"

 8. Ryan Gosling (Noah) wore brown contacts for the film.
 Since James Garner, who plays the older Noah, has brown eyes, Gosling had to hide his baby blues.

 9. The iconic boat scene almost never happened.
 The production studio didn't think the birds could be properly trained and wanted to cut the scene, but Cassavetes and a producer bought a bunch of hatchling birds and raised them by the lake.
 When it was time to film the scene a few months later, the birds were used to the environment and behaved wonderfully.

-10. McAdams and Gosling eventually became a real-life couple, and went on to date for several years.
+10. McAdams and Gosling eventually became a real-life couple and went on to date for several years.
 Though their relationship was on-and-off, the pair remain friendly.
-Gosling has found love with actress Eva Mendes, whom he shares two children with.
+Gosling has found love with actress Eva Mendes, with whom he shares two children.
 McAdams recently welcomed a baby with boyfriend Jamie Linden.

 11. Gena Rowlands, who play the older Allie in the nursing home, is actually the director's mother.

 12. The Notebook went on to win many awards, including a whopping eight Teen Choice Awards, a Satellite Award, and an MTV Movie Award for "Best Kiss."
 McAdams and Gosling famously recreated that iconic kiss on stage as they accepted their award.

 13. Fans can actually vacation in the mansion that Noah built for Allie.
 The 5-bedroom home is located in Wadmalaw Island, South Carolina, and according to Trulia for $1,000 a night visitors can stay in the famous home.